StoneShark/MancalaGames/README.md

 * Sower - sows the seeds (uses incrementer)
 * Capt_Ok - determines if the contents of a single hole can be captured
 * Capturer - executes the capture operations (uses capt_ok and incrementer)
-* Ender - ends a move, determines if the next player must past, if the game is over, etc.
+* Ender - ends a move, determines if the next player must pass, if the game is over, etc.
 * Quitter - when the user chooses to end the game, do something fair to determine winner
 * Game String - used for the game logger to prepare text formatted game state messages (utf-8)

 ## Compatibility ##
 Mancala games can be run under Windows 10 & 11 and requires standard python 11 (including Tk)[^3].

-Development of Mancala Games uses many specialized tools: The UI definition table is in Excel (an open-source alternative crashed on the large table in Window 11 too often).
+Development of Mancala Games uses many specialized tools: The UI definition table is in Excel (an open-source alternative crashed on the large table in Windows 11 too often).
 GNU-WIN32 make, grep and core utilities are used to script the build and test processes.
 Pytest is the test framework (Excel files with macros are used to create test cases stored as CSV files for actual test code).
 Pyinstaller is used to create standalone executables.
 Documentation diagrams were created in LibreOffice Draw with pdf versions saved.

 [^1]: Perhaps the default parameters are bad.
 There could also be an implementation error.

 [^2]: Speed isn't an issue for moves by human players but the computer players simulate very many moves to choose one.
-One profiling experiment noted nearly a second deciding to return a constant (for direction).
+One profiling experiment noted nearly a second deciding to return a constant (for direction); the decorator chain resolved it to basically zero.

 [^3]: Pyinstaller creates a nice playable directory, but Windows doesn't seem to support relative-path shortcuts so it currently isn't in the repo.